dspeyer/dspeyer.github.io/magic.md

 For purposes of this school, tetrapoda is a superclass.

+Magic does have a single opinion on which clades are classes, superclasses or phylums.
+Human-written taxonomies that are informed by intuition tend to agree with it most of the time.
+It is generally safe to assume that whichever out-of-game taxonomy reference is closest to hand matches magic regarding every case that comes up in game (except the tetrapoda thing).

 When assuming wings onto a body one category larger, maneuverability becomes clumsy.
 Two categories: nonfunctional.
 Similarly climb speeds: one size category full effect, two categories half speed, three categories nonfunctional.

 Assuming form of a larger blueprint results in a child form.
 Complete transformation into a smaller creature simply fails.

+Assume Form covers all the other Assume effects and replaces the target's physical ability scores with the blueprint's.

 ## Phantasms